google/zetasql/docs/data-model.md

 An index allows the database engine to query a column or set of columns more quickly.
 You can specify that sort order is ascending or descending.
-A unique or primary key index defines an indexed column that is subject to the uniqueness constraint.
+A unique or primary key index defines an indexed column that's subject to the uniqueness constraint.

 ## Pseudocolumns
 <a id="pseudo_columns"></a>

 ZetaSQL tables support pseudocolumns.
-Pseudocolumns contain data elements that you can query like regular columns, but are not considered real columns in the table.
+Pseudocolumns contain data elements that you can query like regular columns, but aren't considered real columns in the table.
 Pseudocolumn values may not be physically stored with each row, but the query engine will materialize a value for the column using some appropriate mechanism.